cksoftwaretech/wangfuk/EVIDENCE.md

 ---

-### 🆔 [E-GOV-NETS-2025-11-24-01] The Deaf Ear: How 1823 Complaints and "Surprise Inspections" Failed to Stop the Fire
+### 🆔 [E-GOV-NETS-2025-11-24-01] The Deaf Ear: How Hotline Complaints and "Surprise Inspections" Failed to Stop the Fire

 **🚨 Significance:**